-Mental health problems include depression, anxiety, eating disorders, obsessive compulsive disorder, ADHD and self-harm.
+Mental health problems impacting children and young people include depression, anxiety, eating disorders, ADHD and self-harm.

-Research indicates that 10% of children and young people (aged five to 16) have a clinically diagnosable mental health problem, around three in every class, and 20% of adolescents may experience a mental health problem in any given year.
+Research indicates that 10% of children and young people (aged five to 16) have a clinically diagnosable mental health problem, around three in every class, and 20% of adolescents may experience such a problem in any given year.
+These disproportionately impact those from lower-income households and areas of deprivation.

 A focus on prevention and early intervention